ValPaliy/valticus/content/posts/Pipe Smoking - A Chill Way To Indulge In Tobacco.md

 author:
   - Val Paliy
 keywords:
-  - Pipe Smoking
+  - pipe-smoking
-  - Tobacco
+  - tobacco
-  - Pipes
+  - pipes
-  - History
+  - history
 tags:
-  - Pipe Smoking
+  - pipe-smoking
-  - Tobacco
+  - tobacco
-  - Pipes
+  - pipes
-  - History
+  - history
 categories:
-  - Pipe Smoking
+  - pipe-smoking
-  - Tobacco
+  - tobacco
-  - Accessories
+  - accessories
 ---

 I smoke pipes.
 I don't encourage you to do so as well, mind you - smoking a pipe is still smoking and is not good for your health.
 However, if you are interested in history of pipe smoking and tobacco - read on.